Ukhurhẹ – ancestors, archives, interventions

 Pages from Caroline Furness Jayne’s 1906 book, String Figures: A Study of Cat’s-Cradle in Many Lands, showing the method for recording string games.
 Haddon wrote an ‘ethnological introduction’ to the volume.

 During his 1910-11 anthropological survey in Southern Nigeria, which focused on the Igbo-speaking people of what was then Awka District (more or less present-day Anambra State), Northcote Thomas took two series of photographs of string games.
-He recorded ten string figures in Aguwku Nri and three in Ebenebe.
+He recorded ten string figures in Agukwu Nri and three in Ebenebe.
 These are among the earliest photographs of African string figures.
 Thomas did not write about string games in his reports or other publications, and no field-notes survive from this tour, so we do not know if he documented the games according to Rivers and Haddon’s methodology, or whether he simply took photographs of the finished figures.

 Philip Noble, who co-founded the International String Figure Association in 1978, has made a study of Thomas’s photographs of Nigerian string figures.
 In an article ‘Some Nigerian String Figures’ published in the Bulletin of the International String Figure Association in 2013, Noble reconstructs the methods by which the figures were made.
 The article is republished, with kind permission of Philip Noble and the Bulletin’s editor, at the end of this blog.
 Philip Noble has also very kindly created a series of short videos for [Re:]Entanglements in which he demonstrates how each of the figures was made.